near/NEPs/specs/RainbowBridge/Developers.md

 Two smart contracts, `(C)` and `(3)` establish the baseline source of truth for blockchain activity on the "other" network.

 - **(C)** `NearClient`- *smart contract hosted on **Ethereum** network*  \
    This contract is a NEAR light client that receives NEAR block headers.
-It verifies and stores block hashes only.
+It verifies the NEAR chain of blocks following Near Light Client Specification and stores block hashes only.

 - **(3)** `EthClient` – *smart contract hosted on the **NEAR** network*  \
    This contract is an Ethereum light client that receives Ethereum block headers.
 It verifies ethash and longest chain rule and stores block hashes only.